 Power Line Communication ("PLC") is a communication technology that enables sending data over existing power cables.
 One advantage of this technology is that PLC does not require substantial new investment for its communications infrastructure.
-Rather, PLC utilizes existing power lines, thereby forming a distribution network that penetrates most residential, commercial and industrial premises.
+Rather, PLC utilizes existing power lines, thereby forming a distribution network that penetrates most residential, commercial, and industrial premises.
 Accordingly, connectivity via PLC is a cost-effective and scalable interconnectivity approach for the IoT.
 We believe PLC can be an integral part of our communication infrastructure for the IoT, which enables reliable, real-time measurements, monitoring and control.
 A large variety of appliances may be interconnected by transmitting data through the same wires that provide electrical energy.

-We are currently developing a wired alternative to wireless networks that utilizes installed power lines to transmit information.
 Our PLC technology uses an ultra-narrowband spectrum channel of less than 1 KHz to establish a long-distance link between transmitter and receiver.
 Thus, we believe that our proprietary ultra-narrowband PLC technology will offer a promising alternative to wireless networks and provide the backbone communication infrastructure for IoT devices.